Soostone/katip/katip/README.md

   add context that will be automatically merged in with existing log context.

-* *Easy to Use:* Katip was designed to be easily integrated into existing systems.
-By using a typeclass for logging facilities, individual subsystems and even libraries can easily add their own namespacing and context without having any knowledge of their logging environment.
+* *Easy to Integration:* Katip was designed to be easily integrated into existing monads.
+By using typeclasses for logging facilities, individual subsystems and even libraries can easily add their own namespacing and context without having any knowledge of their logging environment.

+* *Practical Use:* Katip comes with a set of convenience facilities built-in, so it can be used without much headache even in small projects.

+    * A `Handle` backend for logging to files in simple settings.

+    * A `AnyLogPayload` key-value type that makes it easy to log structured columns on the fly without having to define new data types.

+    * A `Monadic` interface where logging namespace can be obtained from the monad context.

+    * Multiple variants of the fundamental logging functions for optionally including fields and line-number information.

 * *Extensible:* Can be easily extended (even at runtime) to output to multiple backends at once (known as scribes).
 See `katip-elasticsearch` as an example.
+Backends for other forms of storage are trivial to write, including both hosted database systems and SaaS logging providers.

 * *Debug-Friendly:* Critical details for monitoring production systems such as host, PID, thread id, module and line location are